opencog/learn/scm/README.md

 In the `concepts` subdirectory:

-* Code for the automatic discovery of concepts and thier attributes.
+* Code for the automatic discovery of concepts and their attributes.

 The `attic` subdirectory contains code that is obsolete and is no longer used.
 It is kept as a reference, because the code therein is described